History of American comics: Platinum Age (1897–1938)

+Classic

 Golden Age (1938–1956)

 The Golden Age of Comic Books describes an era of American comic books from 1938 to 1956.
 During this time, modern comic books were first published and rapidly increased in popularity.
 The superhero archetype was created and many well-known characters were introduced, including Superman, Batman, Captain Marvel, Captain America, and Wonder Woman.

 Silver Age (1956–1970)

 The Silver Age of Comic Books began with the publication of DC Comics' Showcase #4 (Oct.
 1956), which introduced the modern version of the Flash.
 At the time, only three superheroes—Superman, Batman, and Wonder Woman—were still published under their own titles.
 The Comics Code was a dominating force during the Silver Age.
 The Code restricted many topics from being covered in stories: this prevented certain genres, such as crime and horror comics, from being sold at most comic book shops, and also helped superheroes stay popular and culturally relevant.
 The underground comix movement began at the end of the Silver Age in response to the restrictions of the Code, and was part of the broader counterculture of the 1960s.
-Meanwhile in the 1960s there were also more iconic Marvel characters than just Captain America.
-Spider-Man, Iron Man, X-Men, and The Fantastic Four.
-They were also more complex characters than in DC.
-Spider-Man was motivated by loss and regret where as The Thing was an ugly outcast in society.
-The 1960s was in fact the Marvel age, where Marvel focused more on quality over quantity.

 Bronze Age (1970–1985)

 The Bronze Age of Comic Books is an informal name for a period in the history of American superhero comic books usually said to run from 1970 to 1985.
 It follows the Silver Age of Comic Books and is followed by the Modern Age of Comic Books.
-This was another period in the history of american comic books where we would be introduced to more characters such as Ghost Rider, Thanos, etc.
+The Bronze Age retained many of the conventions of the Silver Age, with traditional superhero titles remaining the mainstay of the industry.
+However, a return of darker plot elements and storylines more related to relevant social issues, such as racism, began to flourish during the period, prefiguring the later Modern Age of Comic Books.

-Modern Age (1985–present)
+Modern

 The Modern Age of Comic Books is a period in the history of American superhero comic books which is generally considered to have begun in 1985 and continues through the present day.
 During approximately the first 15 years of this period, many comic book characters were redesigned, creators gained prominence in the industry, independent comics flourished, and larger publishing houses became more commercialized.
 An alternative name for this period is the Dark Age of Comic Books, due to the popularity and artistic influence of titles with serious content, such as Batman: The Dark Knight Returns and Watchmen.